Professor Helen Bilton

-Professor at the Institute of Education and National Teaching Fellow, Helen Bilton is widely regarded as the UK's leading educational specialist on outdoor education but more importantly she is a crusader, an ambassador for using the outdoors as a learning environment.
-It is her love, her passion, her calling.
+Professor Helen Bilton is widely regarded as the UK's leading educational specialist on outdoor education but more importantly she is a crusader, an ambassador for using the outdoors as a learning environment.

 "I think researchers have a duty to bang on about something.
 If they think it's that important they should keep going on about it.
 They have a duty ... to the world ... to keep the crusade going ... through whatever governments."

-Since 1989, Helen has researched and campaigned for outdoor learning.
-She trained as a nursery school teacher and was completely blown away by her first lecture: Jackie Brunner discussing the nursery school garden.
+Since 1982, Professor Helen Bilton has researched and campaigned on the importance of learning outdoors.
+Helen originally trained as a nursery school teacher and was completely blown away by her first lecture: Jackie Brunner discussing the garden in the nursery school.

 "There are so many different benefits to be had from using the outdoors; for example, health in terms of light, fresh air and exercise.
 Cognitively there is so much to learn about in terms of nature and the environment.
 When outside, children behave differently and are more competent socially and emotionally.
 They have more of a can-do approach, so children are successful, academically, emotionally and physically."